isolway/isolway/README.md

-Hi, I’m @isolway, I recently started this repo where I'd like to share some python projects I'm working on (some of them are still on going though).
+Hi, I’m @isolway, I recently started this repo collection where I'd like to share some python projects I'm working on (some of them are still on going though).
 Feel free to clone it!
 Thanks

 <!---